oktober/jekyll-now/_posts/2019-03-28-How-Do-I-Make-My-Life-More-Manageable.md

 ---

 At various times, our lives get busy.
 Obligations creep in.
-We say ‘yes’ more than we say ‘no. Suddenly, our days are packed and we don’t know what happened.
+We say ‘yes’ more than we say ‘no‘.
+Suddenly, our days are packed and we don’t know what happened.

 Fruit trees have the same problem.
 I know you’re thinking, huh?
 But stay with me.